flexsurfer/reflex-website/docs/api-reference.md

 - `id`: Unique identifier for the subscription
 - `computeFn` (optional): Function that computes the subscription value, or a string field name for direct app database access (root subscriptions)
 - `depsFn` (optional): Function that returns dependency subscription vectors
+- `config` (optional): Subscription configuration object with custom equality check

 **String-based Subscriptions:**

 When `computeFn` is provided as a string, it enables direct field access to the app database.
 This is the recommended approach for root subscriptions as it provides a clear, explicit way to access top-level fields from your database.
 The string should match a top-level key in your app database.

+**Custom Equality Checks:**

+Subscriptions use deep equality by default to determine if their value has changed.
+You can provide a custom equality function for performance optimization or specific comparison needs using the `SubConfig` interface.

 **Examples:**
 ```typescript